SpacemenDevSquad/Comp350GroupProject/docs/README.md

 # Docker Instructions

 ## 1. Verify Docker/Docker-Compose Installation
 This can be done by running the command `docker run hello-world` through the command line.
-If this fails, reinstall docker: [https://www.docker.com/](Docker Website)
+If this fails, reinstall docker: [https://www.docker.com/] (Docker Website)

 ## 2. Pull the Repository
 In the directory you want to pull to, run the command `git clone https://github.com/SpacemenDevSquad/Comp350GroupProject.git`